 4. They don’t stir.

-Because of the starch, gluten-free noodles tend to be clingier than Taylor Swift at the beginning of a new relationship.
+Because of the starch, gluten-free pasta noodles tend to cling together.
 Add a glug of olive oil to the water and make sure to run a spoon through it to redistribute every 30 seconds during the first few minutes of cooking.
 Once the pasta has begun to plump you don’t have to worry about it as much.
+Again, this is an important pointer for cooking any pasta, but ignoring core techniques tends to make the end result even worse when you’re starting with gluten-free pasta.

 6. They let the pasta hang out in the colander.